rajvirsamrai/piazza-dl/README.md

 # piazza-dl

-piazza-dl is a Python3 script that extracts all posts from a course's Piazza forum and outputs them to formatted individual .txt files.
+piazza-dl is a Python3 script that extracts all posts from a course's Piazza forum and outputs them as .json files.

 A verbose mode exists if you want to see the scripts progress.